This policy sets out Drayton Park Golf Club’s expectations on the use of social media websites.

 A breach of this policy may result in disciplinary action as outlined by the Club’s Disciplinary Policy

-If a comment is made about the club or an individual member or employee that is deemed to be derogatory then in the first instance the Committee or General Manager will approach the member and ask for an explanation.
+If a comment is made about the club or an individual member or employee that is deemed to be derogatory then in the first instance the The Board will approach the member and ask for an explanation.

 Subject to a suitable explanation the member will first have the opportunity to offer an apology on the same media platform or delete the post in its entirety.

-If the explanation is regarded as unsatisfactory or the comment or post made is considered very serious in the first place the matter will be passed to the committee to follow the Disciplinary Policy
+If the explanation is regarded as unsatisfactory or the comment or post made is considered very serious in the first place the matter will be passed to The Board to follow the Disciplinary Policy.